frrrrry/orbital-ashfry/README.md

 #### Specifications:

 * Allows users to create an account and login to their accounts to subsequently use the app
+* Database integration to store user’s email address and password for user authentication

 ### USER PROFILE